 I don’t want to get into the details of what happened, but when I look back at that time now, I can see what a major turning point it was for me.

 It felt like it destroyed me on the inside and it was starting to affect my business in “negative ways.”

-I brought it up to my coach and number of times and eventually, being the wise woman that she is, told me that coaching, in particular “thought based” coaching wouldn’t help.
-Because this event was pointing out a repeated pattern in my life, she thought that some energy healing would be more effective.
+I brought it up to my coach a number of times and eventually, being the wise woman that she is, told me that coaching, in particular, “thought-based” coaching, wouldn’t help.
+Because this event was pointing out a repeated energetic pattern in my life, she thought that some energy healing would be more effective.

-She had recently began working with an energy healer herself and referred me to the woman she’d been working with.
+She had recently begun working with an energy healer herself and referred me to the woman she’d been working with.

 I decided to go but I was REALLY resistant at first.

-I went to see her and it didn’t really do much for me.
+I went to see her and, honestly, it didn’t really do much for me.
 I didn’t really understand it and, quite frankly, I was being a bit rebellious.

-So, I found myself a local Reiki Master and went through all of the required trainings and did, in fact, become a Reiki master.
+So, I found myself a local Reiki Master and went through all of the required training and did, in fact, become a Reiki master.

 And, honestly, I loved it.
 It lead me to some amazing experiences that I will always treasure but, still, something was missing.

 I started feeling the pull to revisit the original woman that my coach had referred me to.
 My rebellion had melted away a bit and I was feeling very open to giving it another shot.